MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-diskspacecheck.md

 ---
-Description: The CIM\_DiskSpaceCheck class checks the system's amount of available disk space and specifies it in the AvailableDiskSpace property. ms.assetid: 51440084-7713-4106-b05b-cd2827f4cb05 ms.tgt_platform: multiple
+description: The CIM\_DiskSpaceCheck class checks the system's amount of available disk space and specifies it in the AvailableDiskSpace property. ms.assetid: 51440084-7713-4106-b05b-cd2827f4cb05 ms.tgt_platform: multiple
 title: CIM_DiskSpaceCheck class